NCIOCPL/.github/.github/ISSUE_TEMPLATE/user-research.md

 ---
 name: User Research
-about: This template provides a basic structure for user research
+about: This template provides a basic structure for user research.
 title: User Research
 labels: Research
 ---